reactive-systems/MCHyper/README.md

 	Counterexample found.
 Safety violation.
 	Writing counterexample to: tmp.cex.

-If you obtain `Error: Tool did not provide a model.` make sure you are using unix line endigs.
+If you obtain `Error: Tool did not provide a model.` make sure you are using unix line endings.

 Please note that this tool is in a prototype stage.
 Thus, there may be bugs in the implementation.
 If you find one, please contact [Norine Coenen](https://www.react.uni-saarland.de/people/coenen.html).